 - You can't miss an important email.
 You're plugged into the central nerve of the company, and need to stay on top of all the information.

 - You straddle multiple teams, all of whom use their own project management tool suited to their role.
-Email is only tool that works across everyone, thus it's the centre of what you do.
+Email is only tool that works across everyone.

 - The most important part of your work is making decisions, which often come in the form of emails, to unblock your team and keep them running efficiently.